raymayo/sangkap/README.md

 # PlateMate

-PlateMate is a web app that helps you discover delightful recipes by generating personalized recommendations tailored to your kitchen inventory.
+PlateMate is a web app that helps you discover delightful Filipino recipes by generating personalized recommendations tailored to your kitchen inventory.

 ## Installation